Peter Butterworth: War service

+Acting career

 Butterworth came to notice after appearing in pantomime around the UK.
 His first film appearance was in the Val Guest film William Comes to Town (1948).
 Guest and Butterworth became close friends and the two worked on a further seven films together during their careers.
-His first major success was on television in the Terry-Thomas sketch show How Do You View? in which he played the chauffeur "Lockitt": his wife, Janet Brown, was also a cast member.
-Butterworth also presented successful programmes aimed at children in the 1950s including Whirligig and Butterworth Time.
+His first major success was on television in the Terry-Thomas sketch show How Do You View? in which he played the chauffeur "Lockitt".
+His wife, Janet Brown, was also a cast member.
+Butterworth also presented successful programmes aimed at children in the 1950s including Saturday Special and Butterworth Time.
+Saturday Special, which Butterworth co-presented with the puppet Porterhouse the Parrot, was broadcast fortnightly on Saturdays at 5:00 pm in two series from 1951 to 1953, alternating with Whirligig.

 He continued to take minor parts in films and went on to appear alongside actors including Sean Connery, David Niven and Douglas Fairbanks Jr during his career.

-Around the time his work in the Carry On films began, he guest appeared in two First Doctor Doctor Who stories, starring William Hartnell, in 1965/66, (The Time Meddler and The Daleks' Master Plan), playing The Monk.
+Around the time his work in the Carry On films began, he guest appeared in two First Doctor Doctor Who stories in 1965 and 1966, The Time Meddler and The Daleks' Master Plan, playing the Meddling Monk.

-He starred in the children's TV show Saturday Special (with the puppet Porterhouse the Parrot), broadcast on Saturdays at 5:00 pm, alternating with Whirligig.

-Carry On films
+Carry On

-Butterworth's association with the Carry On series began mid-way through the series with Carry On Cowboy (1965), playing the part of "Doc".
+Butterworth's association with the Carry On films began midway through the series with Carry On Cowboy (1965), playing the part of "Doc".
 He was put in touch with the creator of the series, Peter Rogers, by his friend Talbot Rothwell, the writer of Carry On Cowboy and who had written the previous four films.
 Out of the actors who were considered to be the Carry On team, he was the sixth most prolific performer in the series, making sixteen film appearances, two Christmas specials, the television series in 1975 and the west end theatre productions which also toured the country, alongside Sid James, Barbara Windsor and Kenneth Connor.

 His Carry On appearances portrayed his characters as typically quiet and subtly eccentric.
 He was often cast as a stooge for another character.
 Thus, in Carry On Screaming! he played Detective Constable Slobotham, the assistant for Detective Sergeant Bung (Harry H. Corbett); while in Don't Lose Your Head he played Citizen Bidet, the assistant to Citizen Camembert (Kenneth Williams).
-In Carry On Camping he played Joshua Fiddler, the laid-back and eccentric camp site manager, who persuades Sid James character to part with most of his money when booking into the camp site.
-Such was his loyalty to Peter Rogers and Gerald Thomas, that Butterworth agreed to play three small roles, in Carry On Again Doctor, Carry On Loving and Carry On Henry.
-He was unable to take larger parts, due to other work and stage commitments, but these minor roles were specially written into the films for him.
+In Carry On Camping he played Joshua Fiddler, the laid-back and eccentric camp site manager, who persuades Sid James's character to part with most of his money when booking into the camp site.
+Such was his loyalty to Peter Rogers and Gerald Thomas that Butterworth agreed to play three small roles in Carry On Again Doctor, Carry On Loving and Carry On Henry.
+He was unable to take larger parts due to other work and stage commitments, but these minor roles were specially written into the films for him.